Microsoft-TrainingKits/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 	> The preceding xml configuration will only work if there are no other networks.
 If you have other networks defined, get their configuration and add it to the xml file before executing the following step.
 To get the current virtual network configuration you can use the following command: _(Get-AzureVNetConfig).XMLConfiguration_.

-1. In the PowerShell ISE window, type the following command:
+1. In the PowerShell ISE window, type the following command to create a new virtual network using the configuration file created previously:

 	````PowerShell
 	# Creates the virtual network from XML file